 It is just at home in a cottage-style garden with roses and traditional perennials as it is in a more semi-tropical garden.
 It could also go well in zany tropical colour schemes of orange, scarlet and lime green, for the bolder gardener!
-It grows 1-2m and is said to do well in sun or semi-shade, where it would combine very well with garden-hardy fuchsias.
+It grows 1.5-2 m tall, and is said to do well in sun or semi-shade, where it would combine very well with garden-hardy fuchsias.
 It flowers for an incredibly long time, from late spring until autumn, and even in winter in mild suburbs.
 I have seen it grown as an effective informal hedge.
+It is sensitive to severe frosts.
 Cut all the old stems back to the ground in late August: the new growth will be seen to be emerging at this time.
 It will cope reasonably well with drought and cold winters.

 This Salvia forms a big, woody base as it gets older.
 Every few years, it can be a good idea to either chop out some of the base or else start anew with a fresh plant.